DalcqArnaud/HangmanGame/README.md

 ### Local

-You can play on local by download the zip project file (that you can find under the green *Code* button at top right of the repo page).
+You can play on local by downloading the zip project file (that you can find under the green *Code* button at top right of the repo page).
 Once the zip is downloaded, extract the files and open the file "index.html" that is in it.

 ## How to Contribute